 It is not likely that a person who seeks the services of a divorce professional would search LinkedIn to find that service provider.
 Where LinkedIn becomes a valuable resource is in its ability to keep you in touch, and top of mind with other professionals.

 LinkedIn can be leveraged for business in a number of ways: mainly through group interaction and/or creation and through status updates that go out to your “Connections” (LinkedIn’s term for becoming “friends”).
-Consider this example: you are a Family Lawyer in Los Angeles, and you join the group “Los Angeles Attorneys”.
-In that group, you comment on a discussion previously started in an intelligent, informed and open way.
+Consider this example: you are a family lawyer based in Los Angeles, and you join the group “Los Angeles Attorneys”.
+In that group, you comment on a discussion previously started in an intelligent, informed, and open way.
 Other professionals that are members of the group will see your comments and if they agree with your argument, or simply like your approach, they may become a source for referrals.
 And if the communication between the two of you is mutually satisfactory, you may consider referring them.

 You can also post status updates similar to those on Facebook.
 Just be careful to keep your updates relevant to professionals in your network.

 Twitter is defined as a “micro-blogging” site that asks that you express yourself in 140 characters or less.
-Boasting an user base of over 100 people, Twitter hit the mainstream user in 2009 when several influential celebrities began using the service.
+In 2020, Twitter boasted 192 million users.
+Twitter hit the mainstream user in 2009 when several influential celebrities began using the service.

 One thing to keep in mind while you are negotiating through the social media world is that your messaging and tone should remain the same across all platforms (and your website and marketing material).
 Implementing your firm’s branding message through all your communication tools is key to a successful marketing mix.
 Social media should be a part of this mix and reflect your brand’s look and feel.
 Create a custom Twitter background, have your logo as your page’s image on Facebook.
 Make sure your LinkedIn status talks about topics relevant to your firm, and your network.

-Social media is one of the fastest growing online tools for consumers and marketers alike.
-Spending some time and learning how these communities function and the methods in which people communicate on them is key to your social media success.
-So, take the time to become an educated user and speak to an audience that is asking to be spoken to.
+Social media is one of the fastest-growing online tools for consumers and marketers alike.
+Spending some time to learn how these communities function and the methods in which people communicate on them is key to your social media success.
+So, take the time to become an educated user and speak to an audience that is begging for the ind=formation you have to share.